alloyzeus/az-wall/concepts/adjunct.md

 A membership is an adjunct that describes a relationship between an organization an a person.

 A more obvious example, a marriage is an adjunct formed between two persons.

 ### Attaching attributes or objects to an entity

 ![simple dot](https://user-images.githubusercontent.com/77626/118584955-2ce9f280-b7c2-11eb-8aff-0ee6f14089e5.png)

-A job contract adds "a worker" and "company A employee" attributes to the person it belongs to.
+A saving account of a person in a bank is an adjunct, that is provided by the bank for the person.

 ## More examples